 - Order history (with ratings and reviews)

-The second development part would be the back-end server development, which should have the number of functions:
+The second part is the backend, which should have these features:

 - Logistics control

 The third integral stage of developing a mobile app for food delivery is building an app that has a delivery people’s part and an admin panel in it.